CharlieMallon/milestoneTwo/README.md

 *   #### Durning testing
     -   The hero continues to walk when and arrow key is followed by any other key. solution - default case to the switch.
+    -   The hero moves two steps not one when it goes through animation frames. - this issue is to do with the refresh rate of the animation loop - removed the animation loop so it is now a user driven response.
+    -   On the iPhone a double tap of the buttons zooms in on that section of the page.

 ## Deployment